ICanBoogie/Module/README.md

 ## Enhanced routing

+The package adds the following getters to [Controller][] instances:

+- `module`: Returns the [Module][] instance of the module associated with a route.
+- `model`: Returns the primary model of `module`.
+- `records_fetcher`: Returns a [Fetcher][] instance associated with `model`.

+The following method is also added:

+- `fetch_records`: Fetches records matching specified conditions using `fetcher`.

-The package adds two getters to [Controller][] instances. `module` returns the [Module][] instance of the module associated with a route, and `model` returns the primary model of that module.
-The route needs to define a `module` property in order for this to work, which the package does automatically for routes defined in the "config" directory of modules.
+The route needs to define a `module` property in order for these getters to work, which the package does automatically for routes defined in the "config" directory of modules.

 The following example demonstrates how a module can define a route, remember that the `module` options is automatically added, so it doesn't need to be defined: